Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Accurate Pronunciation Feedback

 One key aspect of language learning is perfecting your pronunciation, and this is an area where Babbel shines.
-While most every language app provides speech software today (except for Pimsleur oddly), Babbel’s speech recognition tech stands out.
+While most every educational app provides speech software today (except for Pimsleur oddly), Babbel’s speech recognition tech stands out.

 We found Babbel’s tech to be fast, accurate and unobtrusive.
 It consistently provided helpful feedback on my pronunciation, allowing me to work on some tougher-to-pronounce words.